erykjj/jwlmanager/README.md

 [![](icons/rss-36.png)](https://github.com/erykjj/jwlmanager/releases.atom)

 ____
+[^*]: To start with: French, German, Italian and Portuguese.
+Chinese and Russian (and any other volunteers) also appreciated.
+Please contact me at the email in the *About...* box in the app.

 [^1]: [JW Library](https://www.jw.org/en/online-help/jw-library/) is a registered trademark of *Watch Tower Bible and Tract Society of Pennsylvania*.

 [^2]: Packaged with Python 3.8.10/PySide2 (Qt5) and compatible with MS Windows 7 and up.
 For **Windows Defender "unknown publisher" alerts** see [here](https://github.com/erykjj/jwlmanager/issues/1#issuecomment-1356470805).
 [^3]: Packaged with Python 3.7.9/PySide2 (Qt5) and compatible with macOS 10.13 (High Sierra) and up.
 [^4]: `pip3 install filehash PySide6 regex`.